-The tenant will be served by a Constable with paperwork that will inform the details of the schedule of hearing.
-Consequently, if a tenant fails to receive the petition 2-3 times then it will simply be mailed or posted on the premises.
+The tenant will be served by a Constable with paperwork that will inform the details of the schedule of the eviction hearing.
+Consequently, if a tenant fails to receive the eviction petition 2-3 times then it will simply be mailed or posted on the premises.

-A tenant is given 5 days to move out of the rental property when he loses the case.
-This includes the weekend and if it falls on a holiday, the deadline is moved to the following day.
+A tenant is given 5 days to move out of the rental property when he loses the eviction case.
+This includes the weekend and if it falls on a holiday, the deadline for eviction is moved to the following day.
 On the 5th day, the tenant can file for an appeal in a County Court.

-A 30 to 90-day period can be granted, extending a tenant’s stay.
-The tenant has 3 appeal options: a Surety Bond, a Pauper’s Affidavit or an Inability to Pay Appeal.
+A 30 to 90-day period can be granted by the court, extending a tenant’s stay.
+The tenant has 3 court appeal options: a Surety Bond, a Pauper’s Affidavit or an Inability to Pay Appeal.
 The last one, in particular, being a Cash Appeal and Bond.

-At a County Court Hearing, any evidence must be presented in front of witnesses.
+At the eviction hearing, any evidence must be presented in front of witnesses.
 It should be noted that you must have an attorney present.
-Otherwise, you may choose to represent yourself.
+Otherwise, you may choose to represent yourself in court.

 Writ of Possession in Texas

 If the landlord wins and after the mandatory 5-day appeal period is over, and the tenant still refuses to leave you rental property, you can opt to file for a Writ of Possession.
 Afterwards, the Constable will assist you in gaining back possession of your property using the writ of possession.

-At this point, the Constable will serve the tenant a 24-hour Notice to Vacate the premises.
+At this point in the eviction process, the Constable will serve the tenant a 24-hour Notice to Vacate the premises.
 The period of eviction in Texas is only a minimum of three weeks or 20-23 days.